brinvex/brinvex.github.io/index.md

 ### Brinvex

-Brinvex is a collection of fintech tools built around stock-market investing.
+Brinvex is a toolkit that combines technology and finance to help research and manage stock-market investments.

 - **[Brinvex Investment Performance Analyzer](https://github.com/brinvex/brinvex-investperf)**
   Java library for calculating and analyzing investment performance, adhering to